 Denison University is among your top options if you want to study Communication & Media Studies.
 A popular major for undergraduates, there are roughly 81 students enrolled in this program at Denison.
 Denison University is situated in the suburban area of Granville, Ohio, close to stores and other entertainment.

 Study hard for the SAT; the average score of applicants to Denison is 1,285.
 About 46.0% of applicants submit ACT scores, with the average score being in the 30 range.
-If you're interested in finding out more, you can view all of Denison University's rankings here.
+Go on a virtual tour to learn more about Denison.

 John Carroll University is a wonderful option for students pursuing a Communication & Media Studies degree.
-This is quite a common major at John Carroll, with 10.4% of undergraduates enrolled in it.
+Communications students from John Carroll University receive an earnings boost of around 12.6% over the average earnings of communication & media studies majors.
 This school is located in the suburban area of University Heights, Ohio, close to shops and other amusement.

 Miami University - Oxford is a good choice for students pursuing a Communication & Media Studies degree.
-After getting their bachelor's degree, Communications students usually make about $41,769 in the first five years of their career.
+Communications majors from Miami University - Oxford get a earnings boost of approximately 8.9% over the average earnings of communication & media studies majors.
 Students who enjoy a more slow-paced life will appreciate Miami University - Oxford's location in the small town of Oxford, Ohio.

 It's hard to beat Cedarville University if you want to pursue Communication & Media Studies as a major.
 Graduates of the Communications program make about $37,949 in their early career salary and $72,794 in their mid-career salary.
 Cedarville, Ohio provides a quaint small-town ambiance for students to learn in.

 Cedarville's 13:1 student-to-faculty ratio is one of the best in the country.
 Freshmen are not required to live on-campus at Cedarville University.
 Go deeper and see how well Cedarville ranks in other categories.